ZihadWadudAnsari/CryptoPredictor/README.md

 Lastly to complete the analysis, a graph is produced to show the relationships between the Fear & Greed Index value and the "Bitcoin" search term value however for this to happen a data pipeline had to be constructed this is because the live data from the PyTrends API were few days late to update.
-The data pipeline utilises ETL operations to automatically get the data from the APIs, clean the data, store into a Pandas dataframe and then to push to the AWS MySQL cloud database to be queried.
+The data pipeline utilises ETL operations to automatically get the data from the APIs, clean the data, store into a Pandas dataframe and then to push to the Azure MySQL cloud database to be queried.

 The second subsection is the machine learning models, I utilised the yfinance Unofficial API for Yahoo Finance to access the real-time data.
 The first model is a forecasting machine learning model using time series analysis via the Prophet library to predict the future bitcoin prices based on